sondregronas/EduGameDist/README.md

 ## Contributing
 Feel free to contribute in any way you see fit.
 If you have questions, suggestions or ideas, please open an issue.

-You can read more about development in the [documentation](https://sondregronas.github.io/EduGameDist/docs/Contributing/).
+You can read more on how you can contribute in the [documentation](https://sondregronas.github.io/EduGameDist/docs/Contributing/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details